Mark Dougherty: Coaching

 In 1991, Dougherty coached the Fresno State University's Women's Soccer Team.
 In 1992, he coached the Mission College's Men's Soccer Team.
-From 1993-1994, he was an assistant coach for Sonoma State University's Men's Soccer Team and the goalkeeper coach for both the men's and women's teams.
-In 1994, he was a player/coach for the North Bay Breakers.
-In 1995, was a player/coach for the Hawaii Tsunami, and he also coached the Santa Rosa Junior College Women's Soccer Team to the state championship where they lost to Mt.
+From 1993 to 1994, he was an assistant coach for Sonoma State University's Men's Soccer Team and the goalkeeper coach for both the men's and women's teams.
+In 1994, he was a player-coach for the North Bay Breakers.
+In 1995, was a player-coach for the Hawaii Tsunami, and he also coached the Santa Rosa Junior College Women's Soccer Team to the state championship where they lost to Mt.
 San Antonio.

 Dougherty took a hiatus from coaching while he played professionally until 2002, when Bowling Green State University hired Dougherty as an assistant soccer coach.
 He then moved to the Colorado Rapids where he was an assistant coach and goalkeeper coach until 2005.
-He was also the director of the Colorado Rush's youth academy during that time, and coached the girls' U-12 team to a Colorado State Cup championship in 2004 and did the same with U-18 girls in 2005.
-The Colorado Rush club won state championships in the 2002, 2003 and 2004 seasons.
-Dougherty then became the goalkeeper coach with the U.S. women’s national team.
+He was also the director of the Colorado Rush's youth academy during that time, and coached the girls' U-12 team and U-18 teams to Colorado State Cup championships in 2004 and 2005, respectively.
+The Colorado Rush club won state championships in the 2002, 2003, and 2004 seasons.
+Dougherty then became the goalkeeper coach with the U.S. women's national team.

 After taking a few years off from coaching, Dougherty coached his son and 9 other boys during the fall 2008 soccer season.
 The Colorado Rush "Crush" U-10 recorded 9 wins and lost only once, eventually winning the Gold A1 bracket.

-Dougherty currently coaches privately in Miami.
+Dougherty is the director of the soccer program at the Coral Gables War Memorial Youth Center in Coral Gables, Florida.